 Orville Neely, one of the WDAN-TV staff engineers, explained that all of the equipment is new, and whenever that is the case, "bugs" show up.
 He also admitted that some equipment hasn't arrived at the station yet and that construction is continuing.
 According to the engineer, vacuum tube failures occur in about 10 percent of the tubes during the first 90 days.
 It was considered a period of equipment "break-in," and most of the problems would disappear afterward.

-The story explained that despite the good reports from area viewers, the trouble with the local test pattern “is still plaguing the engineers.”
-The sync generator was the cause of the problem, as it was unstable, causing the picture to roll whenever the test pattern was broadcast.
-Mr. Neely also added that electrical problems with line voltage variation within the building were probably also creating a problem with a “picture....jump” during the broadcast of the test pattern.
+The story explained that, despite positive reports from area viewers, the trouble with the local test pattern “is still plaguing the engineers.”
+The sync generator was unstable, causing the picture to roll whenever the test pattern was broadcast.
+Mr. Neely also added that electrical problems with line-voltage variation within the building were probably also causing a “picture....jump” during the broadcast of the test pattern.

-Several days before the “rolling” video problem with the test pattern would be corrected.
-If there were any local skeptics about the future of local television broadcasting in Danville (and I assume there were plenty), they were certainly enjoying this flub.
+Several days earlier, the “rolling” video problem with the test pattern would have been corrected.
+If there were any local skeptics about the future of local television broadcasting in Danville (and I assume there were plenty), they were undoubtedly enjoying this flub.
 The Commercial News would report within a couple of weeks that the equipment had arrived, allowing for local origination.

-Most of the early days of WDAN would include a sign-on at 6:15 pm for ABC News with anchor John Daly.
+Most days in the early years of WDAN included a sign-on at 6:15 pm for ABC News with anchor John Daly.
 One exception would be the weekend college basketball broadcast on Saturday afternoons at 1:30.

 1957-1960(87)